 Racial diversity at Ethos has shown a pleasing shift over the past 10 years; the transition has been steady, in line with team longevity dynamics typical of our sector.
 Our data shows that over a ten-year period, white staff (as a proportion of total staff) have decreased by 23%.
 Black staff have increased by 49%, Indian by 91% and coloured by 28%.
 Over the same period, Ethos’ total staff complement has increased by 35%.
 However, like gender, we need to better translate these broad successes into our transacting and Value Add teams where currently non-white employees account for 38%.

 Pioneering the introduction of meaningful black ownership in our portfolio companies is a priority.
 Ethos has significant depth of experience and expertise in structuring and creating value from such transactions.

 Ethos is proud of the role we play in South Africa, enabling significant direct black ownership participation while delivering quality skills transfer to the empowerment groups we have partnered with.

 The significant transfer of business skills that has taken place over the course of our participation in private equity BEE transactions is evidenced by companies where our black empowerment partners have advanced to become established business owners in their own right.

 Ethos BEE transactions support the national priority of promoting black ownership.
 Ethos has an on-going policy of proactively seeking investment opportunities involving sustainable material black ownership and participation.
+The Ethos Mid Market Fund is a mid-cap investor and also has strong strategic BEE credentials.
 We actively drive broader participation in portfolio companies because we believe that businesses with diversity are more valuable and more sustainable.

-Over the past 12 years, Ethos has contributed to Enterprise Development initiatives that support the growth and development of small black owned businesses.
-We have also made meaningful contributions to multiple organisations and charities as part of its transformation, social and ethics responsibility.
+Over the past 13 years, Ethos has contributed to Enterprise Development initiatives that support the growth and development of small black owned businesses.
+We have also made meaningful contributions to multiple organisations and charities as part of our transformation, social and ethics responsibility.